fgregg/fgregg.github.io/_posts/2020-05-22-class-interest.md

 those who have been taken part in similar movements in the early 21st century.

-Many of Apgar's analyses and and critiques of our Victorians and Edwardians predecessors still slice.
+Many of Agar's analyses and and critiques of our Victorians and Edwardians predecessors still slice.
 It's a good book and I recommend it.

 Today, I want to talk about one part in particular.
-In Apgar's account, the leadership of the British civil service was ready to adopt office machines (like card sorters and punch cards) because there was already a mental and bureaucratic division between the
+In Agar's account, the leadership of the British civil service was ready to adopt office machines (like card sorters and punch cards) because there was already a mental and bureaucratic division between the